Charlottesville Criminal Lawyers

 A criminal charge puts your reputation, lifestyle and sometimes your freedom at risk.
 If you are facing a felony or misdemeanor charge, you may face heavy fines, probation and even jail or prison time.
-We understand the stakes you are facing and our attorneys have the extensive experience and knowledge needed to stand up for your rights.
-We offer a free case evaluation where will be able to discuss the charges you are facing, our fees, and an overview of the services we will be able to provide you.
+Our criminal lawyers understand the stakes you are facing and we have the extensive experience and knowledge needed to stand up for your rights.
+We offer a free case evaluation with one of our criminal lawyers where will be able to discuss the charges you are facing, our fees, and an overview of the criminal law services we will be able to provide you.
 Our office is located in downtown Charlottesville, next to the courthouses.
 Our criminal lawyers are in the local courts, in front of the local judges and in fighting for client’s rights against local prosecutors several days of every week.
 Call today at (434) 972-9600 or contact us using the form at the bottom of the page.

 Call Today for a Free Case Evaluation